The 15 best parks in NYC for outdoor grilling

 6. Queensbridge Park

 If looking to host a BBQ with some of the most scenic views of the skyline in the entire city, head over to Long Island City’s Queensbridge Park.
-Named for the nearby Queensboro Bridge, it has a designated barbecue spot at Vernon Boulevard and 41st Street which offers plenty of picnic tables for any party.
-On top of the incredible views of Manhattan, the waterfront park features baseball fields, a soccer and football field, basketball and volleyball courts, a large playground, a wading pool, and a comfort station.
+Named for the nearby Queensboro Bridge, it has a designated barbecue spot at Vernon Boulevard and 41st Avenue with plenty of picnic tables for any party.
+On top of the incredible Manhattan views, the waterfront park offers baseball fields, a soccer and football field, basketball and volleyball courts, a large playground, a wading pool, and a comfort station.

 7. Flushing Meadows Corona Park

 Home to the Unisphere, the giant steel globe created for the 1964 World’s Fair, Flushing Meadows Corona Park is the largest park in Queens and the second largest in the entire city.
 See a bit of the park’s history, as many structures from the 1939-40 World Fair survived, including the Meadow Lake boathouse and the New York City Building.
-In addition to the New York Hall of Science, Queens Museum, Arthur Ashe Stadium, and Citi Field, the park grounds offer fields, a zoo, boating lake, a skate park, and a $66 million aquatic and hockey center.
+In addition to the New York Hall of Science, Queens Museum, Arthur Ashe Stadium, and Citi Field, the park grounds offer fields, a zoo, a boating lake, a skate park, and a $66 million aquatic and hockey center.
 And don’t forget about the barbecue.
 Turn the grill on at 111th Street and 55th Avenue or off Lake West and Lake East.
-While it may be far out in Queens via the 7 train or LIRR for those that live outside of the neighborhood, Flushing Meadows Corona Park becomes the perfect day-trip getaway without leaving NYC.

 8. Rockaway Beach